 Switching to a small energy company might save you money and you can use GoCompare to find the best deal for you.
 Here’s what you need to know about smaller energy suppliers.

-Six companies dominate the UK energy sector: British Gas, Npower, SSE, Scottish Power, E.ON and EDF Energy.
+Six companies used to dominate the UK energy sector: British Gas, Npower, SSE, Scottish Power, E.ON and EDF Energy.
 These are the oldest private energy companies in the UK, dating back to when the energy sector was privatised in the 1990s.

 There are lots of smaller energy companies seeking to bring something to the market.
-The best-known ones include Shell Energy (previously called First Utility), Ovo Energy, Good Energy, Ebico, Ecotricity, Octopus Energy and Utility Warehouse.
+The best-known ones include Shell Energy (previously called First Utility), Good Energy, Ecotricity, Octopus Energy and Utility Warehouse.
 You should always check whether the tariffs and terms offered by a company suit your individual needs before switching.

-All energy companies are regulated by Ofgem, and you have the same protection if your supplier goes bust, whether it’s a large company or a small one.
+But all energy companies are regulated by Ofgem, and you have the same protection if your supplier goes bust, whether it’s a large company or a small one.